NicoJuicy/LearnML/dl/deep_learning.md

 The algorithm that is most commonly used to navigate the error surface is called stochastic gradient descent (SGD).

-Other global optimization algorithms designed for non-convex optimization problems could be used, such as a genetic algorithm but stochastic gradient descent is more efficient since it uses the gradient information specifically to update the model weights via an algorithm called _backpropagation_.
+Other global optimization algorithms designed for non-convex optimization problems could be used such as a genetic algorithm but stochastic gradient descent is more efficient since it uses the gradient information specifically to update the model weights via an algorithm called _backpropagation_.

-Backpropagation refers to a technique from calculus to calculate the derivative (e.g. the slope or the gradient) of the model error for specific model parameters which allows the model weights to be updated to move down the gradient.
+Backpropagation refers to a technique from calculus to calculate the derivative (auch as the slope or the gradient) of the model error for specific model parameters which allows the model weights to be updated to move down the gradient.

 ### Components of the Learning Algorithm